Have you ever written letters of encouragement to prisoners? It is such a rewarding experience!

 Dear [Inmate’s Name],

 Congratulations on your decision to be part of God’s Kingdom!
-Keep your relationship with Him strong through prayer (talking to God), Bible reading (listening to God), having Christian friends or friends with the same morals (if you are able to), going to church (if you can), and memorizing scripture.
-I’d also encourage you to do Bible studies with other Christians if you can.
+Keep your relationship with Him strong through prayer (talking to God), Bible reading (listening to God), Bible study, having Christian friends or friends with the same morals (if you are able to), going to church (if you can), and memorizing scripture.
+I’d also encourage you to have Bible studies with other Christians if you can.

 You will be in my prayers as you embark on the journey of life to our home in heaven!